balajisaiveer/first/README.md

 and start the tomcat container.<br>
 Start the tomcat container and hit.<br>

+OR<br>

+For deplying in the tomcat container download the war file in the target folder and give it's path in deploy option present in Tomcat/manager/html<br>

 http://localhost:8080/firstproject<br>
 in browser.
 Browser redirects you to home page of application<br>